OneEcho/CUDA-Image-Processing/README.md

 3. Run "make" to compile the program
 4. Run the executable file named "imageproc.exe"
 5. There is now a new image named "dogandperson-copy.jpg" in the images folder.
 This the new image after the convolution was done.

+TODO:
+* Implement a CLI
+* Use different types of images other than .jpg
+* Implement different image convolution kernels
+* Refactor image conversion implementation